Skip to content

 6. An additional NIC with a unique MAC address will be attached to the instance.
 This action will also create a new vNIC inside the OS of the Instance.

-7. From this same NICs tab, the customer can remove NICS from Instances as well or set the Default NIC for the Instance.
+7. From this same NICs tab, NICS can be removed from Instances or set the Default NIC for the Instance.

 8. Click on the small + next to the NIC's Device ID.
 It will expand the NIC and show its details along with option buttons.